monero-project/monero-site/knowledge-base/user-guides/how to create a wallet.md

 - Extract the files with the archive manager (same as winzip on Windows).
 Note the path where the files are (bitmonerod and simplewallet)

-- Open a terminal (ctrl+alt+t) and install the required dependencies by typing : "sudo apt-get install libboost-all-dev libssl-dev libevent-dev libdb++-dev".
+- Open a terminal (ctrl+alt+t) and install the required dependencies by typing :
+> sudo apt-get install libboost-all-dev libssl-dev libevent-dev libdb++-dev".

 You only need to do this step once

 - This step is optional : download the [blockchain](https://getmonero.org/downloads/) and save it in "/home/yourUserName/.bitmonero/"